 - devising a programme of activities linked to locality C’s wish to develop a network of leads for autism in each school.
 This involved focus groups to identify training needs and offering training alongside autism team colleagues

 - providing Lego therapy training in localities B and C

 - setting up and evaluating the ‘Friends’ intervention, which promotes wellbeing and emotional regulation, in several localities

-Autism & Social Emotional & Mental Health
+Autism and Social Emotional & Mental Health